thephpleague/period/README.md

 #### Period::withDuration($interval)

 Returns a new `Period` object by updating its duration.
-The excluded endpoint is updated.
+The excluded endpoint is updated, the starting included endpoint remains the same.

 The `$interval` parameter is a `DateInterval` or a string parsable by the `DateInterval::createFromDateString` method.